Lean Manufacturing Consulting and Training

 6. Calculate key summary metrics for the entire process.
 In most cases, lead time and % value-creating lead time will be the key metrics.
 This tells you how long the process actually takes and how much of that time is value-creating versus waste.

-Future Condition Mapping
+Future State Mapping

 1. Confirm customer needs / requirements and calculate takt time.
 Takt time, as you may recall, is a measure of customer demand relative to available time.
 It is calculated by dividing the available time by the number of units demanded in the same period.
 Takt time is not always easy to calculate for administrative processes, but a good estimate can almost always be made.
 Takt time will tell you how often the customer requires a product (whether the product be an engineering change, processed order, or actual product.
 For example, the takt time for customer ordering might be 15 minutes.
 That means that a customer order must be processed every 15 minutes.